Printable VCV syllable division worksheets for reading and spelling practice 2 syllable words.

 1. Incorporate Phonological Awareness

-2. Have your reader practice manipulating syllables with oral activities such as these:
+Have your students practice manipulating syllables with oral activities such as these:

 🗨️ “Say robot.
 Now say robot, but don’t say bot.”